Heliozoa/elm_rs/README.md

 ```
 will cause an error in Elm due to `Variant` being ambiguous.

+## Alternatives

+- Generate an OpenAPI spec from Rust with something like https://crates.io/crates/okapi and generate Elm code from the spec with something like https://openapi-generator.tech/.

 ## License
 Licensed under the Mozilla Public License Version 2.0.